yidas/deployer-php-cli/README.md

 ##### 1. Local and Remote Users

-You could create a user on local for runing Deployer.
+You could create a user on local for runing Deployer with `umask 002`.
 It will run process by the local user you set even you run Deployer by root:

 ```php
 return [